Krewe of Tucks: History and formation

 Tucks began in 1969 as a group of Loyola University students applied for a parade permit.
 The club takes its name from Friar Tuck's, an Uptown New Orleans local gathering hole and pub, where two college students decided to create their own Carnival krewe after unsuccessfully trying to become white flambeau carriers.
 The parade has grown from a small nighttime parade of pick-up trucks and boats pulled on trailers, into a procession of major proportions.
 In 1983 the parade became a daytime event and in 1986 the parade route finally stretched to downtown.
 Past Grand Marshals include a person sporting a Bart Simpson costume, film-maker Spike Lee and members of the New Orleans Saints.
 Past Kings include John Candy and Eugene Levy.
 Notable riders have included The Blues Brothers, WWF Wrestlers, MTV's: The Real World New Orleans Cast and Rob Dyrdek, from MTV's fantasy factory.

 Membership

 Krewe of Tucks admits both men and women stating the only requirement for membership is a desire to put on a magnificent show for the crowds.
 Even though the club has grown in size and stature with 1800+ riders, Tucks has not lost its sense of humor and maintains an "Animal House" reputation.

 Parade

 The Krewe of Tucks parades during New Orleans Mardi Gras, on the Saturday before Mardi Gras.
 The parade begins on Napoleon Avenue parading down St. Charles Avenue and ends on Canal Street where the post-parade blowout, the Tucks Extravaganza, kicks into high gear.

 Parade themes

 Krewe of Tucks parade themes are known for irreverence and satire.
-Floats, including the King's Throne, a giant toilet, as well as the Queen of Tucks, surrounded by her maids dressed in "French Maid" fashion.
+Floats, including the King's Throne, a giant toilet, as well as the Queen of Tucks, surrounded by her maids dressed in "French Maid" fashion attire.